johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 **The pi should boot up as normal.**

 Wow! that was a big pain in the ass.
-But all your private information is now safe from even the most aggressive criminals and goverment agencies.
+But all your private information is now safe from even the most aggressive criminals and oppressive goverments.
-The only way to get the information on your device now is to force you to reveal it or to trick you in to revealing your password.
+The only way to get the information on your device now is to force you to hand it over or to trick you in to revealing your password.
 They can also catch you at a time when you are using the device and take it from you before you have a chance to turn it off.

 #### Screen lockers are a Security Risk
 Logging out and then back in again is accomplished by selecting the **Shutdown** option on the main menu and then selecting the **Logout** button.
 This will log the user out and then present the user with a login screen to start a new session if desired.
 This is fail safe because if the login service crashes or is hacked no one is logged in.
 But if a screen lock is used then the user is still logged in so if the screen lock crashes or is hacked then the users's session becomes accessable to the attacker.
 Obviously, applications are closed when the user logs out so logging out is a bit inconvenient when compared with a screen saver but the extra security makes the effort worthwhile.
 [Jamie Zawinski explains in detail here](https://www.jwz.org/xscreensaver/toolkits.html)

-#### Preventing Screen Blanking
+#### Screen Blanking is a Security Risk
-Screen blanking is a security risk because if a screen goes dark then the user might mistakenly think that the machine is off when infact a mere touch will bring the screen back to life with the users session available.
+Screen blanking is a security risk because if a screen goes dark then the user might mistakenly think that the machine is off when in fact a mere touch will bring the screen back to life with the users session available.

-#### Prevent Xsession and Display Power Management Signaling from blanking the screen:
+#### Prevent Xsession and Display Power Management from Blanking the Screen:
 Run the following command in xTerminal to edit lightdm.conf:
 `sudo leafpad /etc/lightdm/lightdm.conf`

 in section [Seat:*] add or adjust line to say:
 `xserver-command=X -s 0 -dpms`

+I was having trouble getting the pi to stop blanking the screen untill I put the above line of code in every section of the file.
+Now the screen stays on all the time.
+That's what I want.

 #### Using xset to working with Xsession and DPMS at runtime:
 At the pi's command line interface (xTerminal) you could execute the following to accomplish the same thing as above but it will only be in effect for the current session.